evgeni/bley/README.md

-    dbtype = pgsql for PostgreSQL, mysql for MySQL or sqlite3 for SQLite dbhost = the host where the database runs on (usually localhost) dbuser = the name of the database user dbpass = the password of the database user dbname = the name (or path in case of SQLite) of the database
+    dbtype = pgsql for PostgreSQL, mysql for MySQL or sqlite3 for SQLite dbhost = the host where the database runs on (usually localhost) dbport = the port where the database runs on (can be left unset for the default 5432 for PostgreSQL and 3306 for MySQL) dbuser = the name of the database user dbpass = the password of the database user dbname = the name (or path in case of SQLite) of the database